 Then you follow through and put supportive routines into place to help keep you on track.
 This includes tasks like daily writing, meditation, exercise, prayer, adequate sleep, and good food for your body.

 The paradox of conscious living is that you also have to be willing to surrender when things don’t go as plans.

 It’s part of the human condition that unexpected stuff pops up.
 We have a flat tire or get an unexpected visitor.
-We plan to have a writing day and a client has an emergency.
-We plan to clean the closet and the basement, and the chance to accompany our partner on a business trip.
-We have to bend and be flexible.
+A perfectly planned day goes sideways due to a client emergency.
+Our goal for the week may be to finally clean that closet but when we’re presented with the opportunity for a last minute trip trumps that.
+We have to be willing to bend and be flexible.

 Now, kitten, before you begin to ponder ways to get out of doing the work and blame them on flexibility and serendipity, let’s be frank: there’s a difference in serendipity and outright distraction.
 I’m not the first woman whose head has been turned by a pretty bauble or a luscious pair of shoes.

 The reason I brought up magic of solstices and equinoxes is that we are approaching the Winter Solstice.